-The Clean Energy Regulator is responsible for key administrative tasks under the Emissions Reduction Fund including:
+The Clean Energy Regulator is responsible for key administrative tasks under the ACCU Scheme (formerly known as the Emissions Reduction Fund) including:

 The Clean Energy Regulator is an economic regulator and does not have any direct role or powers under our legislation to enforce work health and safety, environmental protection, or planning laws.
 However, we do share information with relevant regulators in appropriate circumstances.